xerox38/med-center-solution/README.md

 R1: Customers and Doctors
 -------------------------

-The medical centre manages the work of several doctors, each having a given mdeical speciality.
+The medical centre manages the work of several doctors, each having a given medical speciality.

 The `addSpecialities()` method enables the medical centre to add a set of medical specialities to the list of specialities offered.
 It can be invoked multiple times, and any duplicates are ignored.